 As the highest point east of the Canadian Rockies, the Cypress Hills plateau is like an island, rising up 600 m (1,970 ft) above the surrounding prairie.
 It is a special place of forests, lakes, wetlands and grasslands and my husband and I love it here.
-Every summer we come to pursue our favourite pastimes – camping, hiking, wildlife viewing, and anything to do with water.
-We can’t wait to pack our gear and supplies, hitch up the boat and head through the badlands of southern Alberta to Canada’s first interprovincial park, straddling the Alberta-Saskatchewan border
+Every summer we come to pursue our favorite pastimes – camping, hiking, wildlife viewing, and anything to do with water.
+We can’t wait to pack our gear and supplies, hitch up the boat and head through the badlands of southern Alberta to Canada’s first interprovincial park, straddling the Alberta-Saskatchewan border.

 Campsites and Stargazing

 Whether you like to stay cozy in an RV or pitch a tent under the stars, you’ve got lots of choices here.
 There are 10 campgrounds on the Alberta side of the park housing more than 400 individual campsites.
 There are also three rustic backcountry huts that provide additional comfort and amenities.
 We typically set up camp along the south shore of Elkwater Lake where we roast sausages over a campfire and watch the sunset over the lake.
 After the sky becomes pitch black, settle in for some serious stargazing in one of Canada’s darkest night skies – the park is a designated dark sky preserve.
 On a cloudless night, the constellations seem close enough to touch.

 I can only fit so much in the car, and chances are one of us will forget something.
 We usually stop at Elkwater townsite for groceries, gas or fishing licenses.
 There’s even a laundromat.
 They also have accommodation if camping isn’t your thing.
 When we want a break from campfire cooking, we’ll stop in for a meal at Elkwater Lake Lodge and Resort.